 Disappointed, we explained the situation to our guide and left him to talk with the bus driver.
 They made their decision based on their experience of how long the army may take to clear the road.
 We all re-boarded the bus.

 The mention of our safety immediately prompted us all to hurry off the bus as our driver started up the engine.
-He intended doing a multi-point turnaround on a road, which had a width that looked the same as the length of the bus.
+He intended doing a multi-point turnaround on a road with a width that looked the same as the length of the bus.
 The significant drop off the one side of the road had no safety railing.
 Ten minutes later, we applauded our driver for turning the bus around in the most impossible of circumstances.

 A quick inspection of the area discouraged any thoughts of this being a quick fix.
 The road gradually rose up a grade, while the road’s outer edge lay about a foot or two higher than the inner edge.
 A gully had dropped a large amount of rock and mud across the entire width of the road forming a dam.
 All the water in the original landslide plus the following rain had created a large lake on the upper side of the dam.
 The water at the lower end of the lake, at the dam, stood several feet deep.
 We had no tools and our bare hands had little effect on the dam.
 Optimistically, we tried to create some drainage channels along the edge of the lake, which could drain some of the water over the side of the road.
 The level of the lake seemed to stop rising, but we observed nothing to indicate it falling.

-After an hour or so of fruitless ideas of how to clear the road, the light quickly faded and the temperature plunged.
+After an hour or so of fruitless ideas about clearing the road, the light quickly faded and the temperature plunged.
 We surrendered back onto the bus and talked about possible next steps.

 Frustration filled the ensuing 15 minutes as multiple people failed to pee, knowing people – some friendly and some not, could be nearby watching.

 As soon as we could, we returned to the dam, sculpting drainage channels with makeshift tools.
 After an hour or so, the lake began to look like we had reduced it a little, but it still posed a significant obstacle.
 In time, our driver decided to come and take a look himself.
 He could see we had made progress and seemed impressed.
 After looking at the situation for a few minutes, he declared we had done enough and he should be able to get the bus through.
-We all collectively pleaded with our guide to dissuade him from this action, which in our opinions would at best be foolhardy.
+We all collectively pleaded with our guide to dissuade him from this action, which, in our opinions, would be foolhardy at best.

 Our driver started the bus and gunned it several times to warm the engine.
 Meanwhile, the group climbed onto the bus roof to retrieve all of our luggage as the bus could potentially go over the edge and crash into a gorge many hundreds of feet below.